arewecooked.dev

 Text?
 Even worse.
 Sharp edges, high contrast, no motion to exploit — HEVC wasn't designed for this.
 Windows desktop and Steam UI look like they're being viewed through fog.

 HEVC optimizes for constrained networks.
-I have a dedicated cable.
+We have a dedicated cable.
 Different problem.

 Apple designed ProRes for professional video editing, where color accuracy matters and the benchmark is RAW.
 It has properties that happen to be perfect for real-time streaming: